 Guided by Pope Francis' encyclical Laudato Si, the Environment Club seeks to support and further the school's green mission, The Terra Project.
 Club members help plan club events, service projects and cleanups.
 The club was founded at Marist in 1995 to raise student, faculty, and staff awareness of environmental concerns.
 The Environmental Club meets during Activity Period.

-A national non-denominational organization whose purpose is to present to athletes and coaches, and all whom they influence, the challenge and adventure of receiving Jesus Christ as Savior and Lord, serving him in their relationships and in the fellowship of the church.
+A national non-denominational organization whose purpose is to present to athletes and coaches, and all whom they influence, the challenge and adventure of receiving Jesus Christ as Savior and Lord, serving him in their relationships and the fellowship of the church.
 The Marist chapter of FCA meets twice a month on Friday mornings for a “Breakfast of Champions.”
 A speaker will challenge the young people in many areas of their Christian walk.
-Speakers include current and former pro athletes, college coaches and athletes, high school coaches and lay people with athletic backgrounds.
+Speakers include current and former pro athletes, college coaches and athletes, high school coaches, and laypeople with athletic backgrounds.

-The Future Health Professionals Club was founded with the purpose of providing a safe, encouraging, and productive space for students who are interested in a career within the medical field or in the medical field in general.
+The Future Health Professionals Club was founded to provide a safe, encouraging, and productive space for students who are interested in a career within the medical field or in the medical field in general.
 Club meetings will involve receiving advice directly from medical professionals and hearing about their experiences.
-Student members will also be able to learn different skills such as how to perform physicals, how to do sutures, and more.
+Student members will also have opportunities to gain knowledge, skills, and leadership development within the health care community.
 Club members should leave our club with knowledge about essential medical field skills, different health conditions, different specialties and medical professions, and public health information.

 Girls Who Code is a sisterhood of supportive peers using computer science to change the world.
 The club includes girls in grades 7-12 to explore their computer science and STEM interests!
 There will be a variety of projects to introduce girls to skills and their interests within computing.
 We are on a mission to close the gender gap and promote diversity in computer science by creating a community of supportive students encouraging each other on their learning journeys.
 No coding experience is required!

-A grass-roots Christian ministry with the goal of eliminating poverty housing.
-Marist was the first high school chapter chartered in the U.S. The Marist chapter, serving in partnership with the parent organization, is committed to educating parents, faculty, and students about affordable housing issues; building houses in partnership with other Habitat affiliates; and raising money for Habitat projects.
-Actual building participation is limited to students sixteen years of age or older to participate in a build, while younger members assist in a variety of ways by providing baked goods selling tickets, making posters, etc. Members can go to work camps throughout the country and abroad.
+A grassroots Christian ministry to eliminate poverty housing.
+Marist was the first high school chapter chartered in the U.S. The Marist chapter, serving in partnership with the parent organization, is committed to educating parents, faculty, and students about affordable housing issues; building houses in partnership with other Habitat affiliates, and raising money for Habitat projects.
+The build is open to students 16 years and older, but 14 to 15-year-old students can participate on the last day of the build.
+Younger members assist in a variety of ways.

 The Investment Club is a place where students can learn about the stock and bond markets and how to invest money.
 The investment club covers different ways of investing, strategies of investing, and will bring in speakers from the industry.
 In addition, members will gain experience in the market by playing in a virtual stock market game.
 Our members will obtain a deeper understanding of investing and how to manage their money.